How much will your fence painting cost?

-How much does it cost to stain or paint a fence?
+How much does it cost to paint a fence?

 If you have a wooden fence (or if you’re thinking about building one), staining or painting it is an excellent idea.
 It can help protect your wood from moisture, weather and other elements.
 Learn more about the cost to paint or stain a fence, and get personalized cost estimates from fence painters in your area.